-SECTION 1-1201: TERMS; MEETINGS
+SECTION 1-1201: LIBRARY BOARD

 1. The City owns and manages the library through the Library Board, which shall consist of five residents of the City appointed by the City Council.
-Each member of the Board shall serve a four-year term of office.
+Each member of the Board shall serve a four-year term of office and may serve no more than two consecutive terms.
 No member of the City Council shall serve as a member of the Library Board while serving a term of office on the Council.
 The members of the Board shall serve without compensation and may be required, in the discretion of the City Council, to give a bond in a sum set by resolution and conditioned upon the faithful performance of their duties.